Simulating Markov random fields with a conclique-based Gibbs sampler: Introduction

 \section{Introduction}

 }

-For modeling dependent data, conditionally specified models can often be formulated on the basis of an underlying Markov random field (MRF) structure.
-This approach involves specifying a full conditional distribution for each observation, which often depends functionally on other (neighboring) observations in the conditional model statement (cf. Besag \hyperlink{ref-besag1974spatial}{1974}).
-Model formulation in this conditional, componentwise fashion provides an alternative to direct specification of a full joint data distribution, which may be difficult to approach for correlated structures in large data situations.
-Such MRF models have become popular for spatially-dependent data {[}Cressie ( \hyperlink{ref-cressie1993statistics}{1993}); kaiser2000construction{]}, image segmentation (Zhang, Brady, and Smith \hyperlink{ref-zhang2001segmentation}{2001}) and computer vision (Li \hyperlink{ref-li2012markov}{2012}), among other applications including the analysis of networks (cf. Strauss and Ikeda \hyperlink{ref-strauss1990pseudolikelihood}{1990}; Hoff, Raftery, and Handcock \hyperlink{ref-hoff2002latent}{2002}; Casleton, Nordman, and Kaiser \hyperlink{ref-casleton2017local}{2017}).
+For modeling dependent data, conditionally specified models can be formulated on the basis of an underlying Markov random field (MRF) structure.
+This approach involves specifying a full conditional distribution for each observation, which often depends functionally on other (neighboring) observations in the conditional model statement (cf.~Besag \hyperlink{ref-besag1974spatial}{1974}).
+Model formulation in this conditional-componentwise fashion provides an alternative to directly specifying a full joint data distribution.
+Such MRF models have become popular for spatially-dependent data (Cressie \hyperlink{ref-cressie1993statistics}{1993}; Kaiser and Cressie \hyperlink{ref-kaiser2000construction}{2000}), image segmentation (Zhang, Brady, and Smith \hyperlink{ref-zhang2001segmentation}{2001}) and computer vision (Li \hyperlink{ref-li2012markov}{2012}) among other applications including the analysis of networks (cf.~Strauss and Ikeda \hyperlink{ref-strauss1990pseudolikelihood}{1990}; Hoff, Raftery, and Handcock \hyperlink{ref-hoff2002latent}{2002}; Casleton, Nordman, and Kaiser \hyperlink{ref-casleton2017local}{2017}).
 In addition to supporting model formulation, another pleasing aspect of MRF model specification is that univariate full conditional distributions fit naturally within the Gibbs sampling framework for simulating data for use in model assessment and Monte Carlo testing.